juancarlosmiranda/azure_kinect_notes/README.md

 sudo k4aviewer
 ```

-* You can check if **k4viewer** is working with these videos recorded with Azure Kinect camera, optional video samples are available at [AK_FRAEX: Azure Kinect Frame Extractor demo videos](https://doi.org/10.5281/zenodo.6968103)
+* You can check if **k4viewer** is working with these videos recorded with Azure Kinect camera, optional video samples are available at [here](https://doi.org/10.5281/zenodo.6968103)

 Go to (Section 4.
 Using manufacturer tools: ka4viewer, recorder), if you wanto to know about the manufacturer tools.